cloudfoundry/gorouter/README.md

 To scale Gorouter horizontally for high-availability or throughput capacity, you must deploy it behind a highly-available load balancer (F5, AWS ELB, etc).

-Gorouter has a health endpoint `/health` on port 8080 that returns a 200 OK which indicates the Gorouter instance is healthy; any other response indicates unhealthy.
-This port can be configured via the `router.status.port` property in the BOSH deployment manifest or via the `status.port` property under `/var/vcap/jobs/gorouter/config/gorouter.yml`
+Gorouter has a health endpoint `/health` on port 8443 (with TLS) and on 8080 (without TLS) that returns a 200 OK which indicates the Gorouter instance is healthy; any other response indicates unhealthy.
+These port can be configured via the `router.status.port` and `router.status.tls.port` properties in the BOSH deployment manifest or via the `status.port` and `status.tls.port` properties under `/var/vcap/jobs/gorouter/config/gorouter.yml`

 ```bash